 Behavioral scientists tell us that, in moments of crisis, we shift to an unconscious intelligence that is remarkably fast and accurate . . . (these built-in rules) make us discard information, not collect more of it, to get smarter.
 When things get scary and complicated, our mental rules of thumb direct us to a much smaller set of more vital data.
 They tell us that simpler makes us smarter.

-In the face of complexity and overload, they are discarding information by:
+In the face of complexity and overload, anyone you’re trying to reach is discarding information by:

-• And expecting fewer, easier steps in the shopping and buying process in general.
+• And expecting fewer, easier steps in the searching and sorting process in general.

 It’s not that long-form content is going anywhere.
 (Whew!)
-More than ever, people need good source material.
+More than ever, people want and need good source material.
+Search data shows that Google now heavily favors sending their searchers to original, in-depth articles of at least 2,000 words.
 In fact, The New York Times found that people shared longer, more in-depth articles more often than they did short ones.

-Our question is: What caused these busy people to pause in the midst of their busy day to stop, read, and then share those long articles with others?
+Our question is: What caused those busy New York Times readers to pause in the midst of their busy day, and to read, consider, and then share those long articles with others?
 What led those readers to that NYT article in the first place?
-In order to lead someone to your long-form content, you’ve got to get their attention first, and point out why they should care.
-And today, we have to help people make that decision in micro-seconds.

 Beyond the Elevator Pitch and the USP